 9. "Blame It On Texas"

-No one loves their home states quite like Texans do.
+No one loves their home state as much as Texans do.
 Here, Chesnutt narrates a free-wheeling roamer who just can't help but settle back down in Texas.
 In some respects, it's like the counter to George Strait's "All My Ex's Live in Texas."
 While Strait can't set foot back in Texas, Chesnutt has left a handful of broken hearts outside the Texas border -- though, he only goes into detail on leaving an Oklahoma millionaire's daughter in the middle of the night.

 8. "Old Country"